Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 2 The UNIX Architecture and Command Usage.markdown

 04. What are system calls and what role do they play in the system?
 How is C programming so different and powerful in the UNIX environment compared to Windows?

-    System calls are special routines, written in C language and built into the kernel.
+    System calls are special routines written in C language and built into the kernel.
 They act as an interface to the kernel for shell and other programs.
 System calls are standardized across UNIX and any UNIX distribution by definition offers the same set of system calls.

     C programming is different and powerful in the UNIX environment as C was created and implemented first on UNIX and then the entire UNIX operating system, including all the utilities was written in C. Thus, C language and its standard library is deeply integrated into UNIX operating system.
 UNIX system calls are implemented in C and are offered as C function interfaces.
 Windows doesn't share the same system calls as UNIX, neither does it include the standard library in the default installation.